Elon Musk just put a new person in charge of production at Tesla’s Fremont factory – TechCrunch

 The promotion comes at a chaotic moment for Musk and Tesla.
 Production at the company’s Fremont factory — where its electric vehicles are assembled — has been suspended since March 23 due to stay-at-home orders issued by Alameda County and Gov. Gavin Newsom.
 Musk restarted production Monday in direct conflict with county orders.

-Tesla had planned to bring back about 30% of its factory workers May 8 as part of its reopening plan, after Newsom issued new guidance that would allow manufacturers to resume operations.
+Tesla had planned to bring back about 30% of its factory workers May 8 as part of its reopening plan after Newsom issued new guidance that would allow manufacturers to resume operations.
 However, the governor’s guidance included a warning that local governments could keep more restrictive rules in place.
 Alameda County, along with several other Bay Area counties and cities, have extended the stay-at-home orders through the end of May.
-The orders were revised and did ease some of the restrictions.
-However, it did not lift the order for manufacturing.
+The orders were revised and did ease some of the restrictions, but did not lift the order for manufacturing.

 Musk has been at war with Alameda County, specifically aiming his ire at health officials, ever since the order was extended.
 Over the weekend, he threatened to sue and pull operations out of California.
 Tesla filed a lawsuit later that day against Alameda County seeking injunctive relief.